-This section gives you a list of several activities that can be done at your school to raise the profile of what commercial tobacco is doing in your community.
-Use these as a guide and encourage students to personalize the activity to make it their own.
-Some activities are classroom-based and some are activities that can be done with the broader community.
-These activities raise awareness and give both youth and adults a way to positively channel their outrage at what the tobacco industry is doing to addict and kill tens of thousands of American Indians every year.
+This section gives you a list of several activities that can be done on your campus to raise the profile of what commercial tobacco is doing in your community.
+Use these as a guide and encourage students, faculty and staff to personalize the activity to make it their own.
+Several of these activities can be done with the broader community.
+These activities raise awareness and give young adults a way to positively channel their outrage at what the tobacco industry is doing to addict and kill tens of thousands of American Indians every year.